aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ﻿---
-title: Applying Formatting – Aspose.Words for Java
+title: Applying Formatting in Java
 articleTitle: Applying Formatting
 linktitle: Applying Formatting
 description: "Table formatting in details.
 Using Aspose.Words for Java to format every part of table."